sbryngelson/academic-website-template/_includes/README.md

 permalink: /talks/
 ---
 ```
-The layout variable corresponds to layouts in the `_layouts` directory.
+The `layout` variable corresponds to HTML layouts in the `_layouts` directory.
-The differences between most layouts is generally subtle and `gridlay` can generally be used.
+The differences between most layouts is subtle and `gridlay` can generally be used.
 The permalink must be unique for each page, and corresponds to the directory that will store the page in the compiled HTML.
-Refer to your pages in `_config.yml` via their `title`.
+Refer to your pages in `_config.yml` via the `title` variable.

 #### Markdown